- Export now includes notes

 Right-click a category to see more actions, like archiving categories.

-Double-click a category to jump to Tasks-view.
+Double-click a category or click the arrow next to a category's name to open the category.
 Read more about Tasks-view in the next section.

 You can click the status bar to toggle between showing and hiding archived categories.

 Manage your list of to-dos in the Tasks-view